 The written paper comprises true/false, short-answer questions, and multiple-choice questions.
 All questions derive from the Urgent Care Course material.
 The answers required are those given in the material supplied on the course.

-The OSCE comprises a number of stations (typically 16-20), each lasting about 7 minutes.
 The OSCE examination is intended to test candidates’ practical urgent care abilities and clinical skills.
+The OSCE comprises a number of stations, each lasting about 7 minutes.
 You may be asked to examine a patient, demonstrate a technique, or to interpret an investigation, such as a test result, x-ray or ECG.
 There may be patients or patient actors present.

 A clear pass in RNZCUC’s clinical notes audit is required before sitting.

 The Board of Censors are responsible for the examination.
-An examination and examiner policy described the policies and processes involved.
+An examination and examiner policy describes the policies and processes involved.
 Results are typically shared to candidates within 10 working days of the exam.

-UCPEX 2019 written exam will take place at 2pm on Friday 15 November at MIT Manukau.
+UCPEX 2019 written exam will take place at 2pm on Friday 15 November at Manukau Institute of Technology.

-UCPEX 2019 OSCE will take place at 8am on Saturday 16 November at the Superclinic Manukau.
+UCPEX 2019 OSCE will take place at 8am on Saturday 16 November at the Manukau Super Clinic.